 If you are American, you have likely heard of Omaha beach.
 It is a place that has become synonymous with the heroic sacrifices made by the Allied forces during the D-Day landings in June 1944.

 It is here that the push began to liberate France from the German Reich, a push that would continue till May 8, 1945 when victory in Europe was declared.

-There are numerous memorials and cemeteries around Omaha Beach that were erected by the American and French governments to honor their sacrifices.
-Of the 5 main D-Day beaches that were involved in the Allied invasion, it is at Omaha that the worst casualties occurred.
+There are numerous memorials in May in and around cemeteries around Omaha Beach that were erected by the American and French governments to honor their sacrifices.
+Of the 5 main D-Day beaches that were involved in the Allied invasion, it is at Omaha that the worst casualties are believed to have occurred.